SAP-samples/teched2023-AD263/exercises/ex1/README.md

 1. From the left sidebar menu click on `Instances and Subscriptions` memu item to access the BTP services and applications already provisioned for your subacount
 ![](./images/ans-004.png)

-2. Scroll to the section `Instances` where you will find all BTP services provisioned in your subaccount.
+2. Scroll down to the section `Instances` where you will find all BTP services provisioned in your subaccount.
 Click on the `ans` instance to access the SAP Alert Notification service.
 ![](./images/ans-005.png)

 3. You will land to your SAP Alert Notification service .
 ![](./images/ans-006.png)

-In the next section you will understand how to confiure the service.
+In the next section you will understand how to confiure the Alert Notification service so that once an event it is pushed by the cloud applicaiton to be filtered out by the Alert Notificaiton service and a respective action to be triggered as well.

 ## Configuring SAP Alert Notification service